akusleika/Elevens-Lab/README.md

 - Activity 1: Card class
 - Activity 2: Deck class, which contains Card objects.
 - Activity 3: Shuffler class, which has methods to shuffle the deck.
+- Activity 4: Implementation of the shuffle method in the Deck class.